 - Show existing research

 Chicago notes style uses a bibliography rather than a reference list.
-Bibliographies contain sources of all the works consulted to prepare a research paper.
+Bibliographies contain all the works consulted to prepare a research paper.
 References and Works Cited contain only those sources actually cited within a paper.

 Bibliographies can be full papers on their own.
 Your teacher may ask you to prepare an annotated bibliography as a separate research project.
-Annotated bibliographies are also a great resource for you to find good sources for your own paper.
+Annotated bibliographies are also a great resource to find good sources for your own paper.

-Although bibliographies and reference lists are listed in alphabetical order by the author’s last name, they can also be sectioned by type of work.
+Although bibliographies and reference lists are organized in alphabetical order by the author’s last name, they can also be sectioned by type of work.
 This is very helpful to find a certain reference work or religious work, for example.
 The CMOS is sectioned by the type of work.
 Sections include:

-- Works on Writing and Editing
+- Works on Writing and Editing: Subsections include grammar and usage.

 The author-date style is a simpler way to cite sources.
 If you’re formatting a Chicago/Turabian author-date paper, you’ll list the actual sources you used in the paper.
 The author’s name and date of publication are the first elements in both the parenthetical citation and its corresponding source citation in the reference list.